FOdeks/terraform-beginner-bootcamp-2023/journal/week1.md

 This is mostly useful when you are creating multiples of a cloud resource and you want to reduce the amount of repetitive Terraform code.

 [For Each Expressions](https://developer.hashicorp.com/terraform/language/expressions/for)

+## Considerations when using ChatGPT to write Terraform code

+LLMs such as ChatGPT may not be trained on the latest documentation or information about Terraform.

+It may likely produce older examples (or code) for providers that could be deprecated.